healingtjx/bslbatt-bms-upgrade/README.md

 - serial number is built from CAN IDs `0x380` and `0x381` when available;
 - description is built from device name, manufacturer/family, or model fields when available;
+- when version, serial, or model frames are not available, the tool still reports a BSLBATT candidate with fallback values such as `version="unknown"` and `serial="BSLBATT-can0"`;
 - the default product id is still `TODO_PRODUCT_ID` in `bslbatt-tool.py` and must be replaced with the Victron-assigned Product ID before final delivery.